sentrychris/psmonitor/README.md

 #### WS `/connect?id={<worker_id>}`

-- Creates the websocket connection, data immediately begins being sent through the connection.
+- Creates and connects to the websocket connection, data immediately begins being sent through the connection.

-### Running the server as a managed process
+### Running the headless server as a managed process

-If you would like to run the [standalone server](https://github.com/sentrychris/psmonitor/releases/download/v1.4.0.1551/psmonitor-standalone-server-no-gui.exe) as a managed process, you can use the systemd [service file](./package/server/linux/psmonitor.service) provided.
+If you would like to run the [headless server](https://github.com/sentrychris/psmonitor/releases/download/v1.4.0.1551/psmonitor-standalone-server-no-gui.exe) as a managed process, you can use the systemd [service file](./package/server/linux/psmonitor.service) provided.

 1. Copy the service file and make any necessary changes:
     ```sh